 New Zealand is a magical place.
-The pair of hard-to-reach islands way down south boasts more resident sheep than people, and far more than its fair share of natural beauty: rugged alpine mountains, dramatic beaches, sparkling lakes, and wide-open plains.
+The pair of scenically gifted islands way down south is famously home to more resident sheep than people, and far more than its fair share of natural beauty: rugged alpine mountains, dramatic beaches, sparkling lakes, and wide-open plains.

-I’ve explored the great outdoors in many places on this planet, but have yet to find one better suited for self-supported multiday outdoor adventuring than New Zealand.
+The outdoorsy culture, moderate summer climate, and wide variety of New Zealand’s stunning natural landmarks make it a premier destination for nearly every outdoor sport you can think of.
 If you’re into hiking, biking, boating, climbing, canyoning, camping, or all of the above and doing it all in beautiful places, New Zealand will be your paradise.

 My husband and I embarked on our New Zealand adventure over Christmas and New Years of 2015-2016.
 Our 19 days spent playing outside in beautiful places remain among the travel highlights of my life.

-The quantity of amazing options was overwhelming as I planned the trip, but after much research I finally produced an itinerary that, if I don’t say so myself, is an epic masterpiece of awesomeness.
+The variety of amazing options was overwhelming as I planned the trip, but after much research I finally produced a New Zealand itinerary that, if I don’t say so myself, is an epic masterpiece of awesomeness.

 We chose transportation by balancing cost and efficiency.
 The rental car and short-hop flight were more expensive than bus and ferry, but allowed us to fit more activities into our tight schedule.
 In some cases (and believe me, I calculated many cases) a rental car was actually almost as cheap as linking several buses, and much more convenient.